syslog-ng/syslog-ng.github.io/doc/_admin-guide/010_Introduction_to_syslog-ng/002_Why_is_syslog-ng_needed.md

 alone are often inadequate to consistently classify messages, as many applications might use the same facility, and the facility itself is not even included in the log message.
 To make things worse, many log messages contain unimportant information.
-The syslog-ng application helps you to select only the really interesting messages, and forward them to a central server.
+The {{ site.product.short_name }} application helps you to select only the really interesting messages, and forward them to a central server.